Abalone (all species)

 There is a permanent closed season on the take of abalone from Central Victorian waters, except for nominated open days of the year.
 The season has been simplified to provide a consistent model to assist recreational fishers understanding.

-- Every Declared Public Holiday in the State of Victoria between 16 November 2015 and 30 April 2016;
+- Every Declared Public Holiday in the State of Victoria between 16 November and 30 April the following year;